f3d-app/f3d-website/versioned_docs/version-3.2.0/doc/dev/GETTING_STARTED.md

 mkdir build
 ```

-Note: Resulting directory architecture should look like this:
+Note: Resulting folder architecture should look like this:

 ```
 dev